Tang dynasty and buddhism

 Buddha stone Tang dynasty (ad 618–690 & 705–907) Shanghai Museum of ...

 During the Tang Dynasty, China witnessed not merely the construction of magnificent palaces and the creation of monumental poetry but also experienced a significant enhancement in governmental operations.Buddhism played a dominant role in Tang dynasty China (618-906 CE), A universalistic religious philosophy that originated in India (the historical Buddha was born in c.
 Confucianism is focused on ethics and maintaining harmony and social order in society.
 Two extensive .Works like Gregory and Getz 1999, a series of articles devoted to various aspects of Buddhism in the Song dynasty (960–1279), have successfully challenged the suppositions assumed in Ch’en’s work regarding the alleged “decline” of Buddhism in China, even postulating that if any period deserved the sobriquet of “golden age,” it might .
-After the Three Kingdoms, the Jin dynasty (265–420) may .
 He is best remembered today for his persecution of Buddhists, the worst such attack in all of China's history, .The Buddhist monasteries of China had gradually and relentlessly been gathering wealth largely thanks to their land ownership and exemption from taxes and, .
+Monk Zhi Yuan in the Northern Song Dynasty also said, “For a person, Confucianism is .

 Ming Buddhism (Chapter 14)